 Tips for making Pumpkin Apple Bread

 - Use your favorite baking apples for this recipe.
-I used Granny Smith, but apples such as Honeycrisp, Fuji, and Gala work well, too.
+I used Granny Smith, but apples such as Honeycrisp and Fuji work well, too.
+Red Delicious and Gala get mushy when baked so don’t use those.

 - Freshly ground nutmeg is amazing in this recipe!
-You can buy it at your local grocery store or on Amazon (affiliate link).
-It lasts for years when you buy it whole, and you just grate it with a zester or fine grater (affiliate link).
+It lasts for years when you buy it whole, and you just grate it with a zester or fine grater.

 - Line your baking pan with parchment paper, which makes the loaves easier to remove and makes clean-up easier.
 I spray the pan first with cooking spray, then line the bottom and long sides with parchment paper.